Take all measures to avoid loss of life due to heatwave or fire incidents: PM at review meet | Science-Environment

 He also added that the response time towards any such incidents should be minimal.

-Modi directed that in view of upcoming monsoon, arrangements for monitoring the quality of drinking water need to be ensured to avoid contamination and resultant spread of water-borne diseases, the statement said.
+Modi directed that in view of upcoming monsoon, arrangements for monitoring the quality of drinking water need to be ensured to avoid contamination and resultant spread of water-borne diseases, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)